 DON’T Expect To Rank #1 For Loading Speed Alone

-No, good core web vitals will not magically send you to the number one spot on Google.
+No, good core web vitals will not magically send your website ranking to the number one spot on Google.
 Google made sure to point out that core web vitals will simply be an additional ranking factor.
 I believe it will be comparable to ranking factors such as content depth or schema markup.

 DON’T Ignore Other Web Vitals